12 must-sees in Puerto Madryn 2026: whales, marine fauna and nature in Atlantic Patagonia

 -

-Airport: Madryn airport (PMY) has few flights.
-Most visitors arrive via Trelew airport (REL), 60 km away.
-From there, transfers take about 50 minutes.
+Airport: The Madryn airport (PMY) has few flights.
+Most arrive at the Trelew Airport (REL), which is 60 km away.
+From there you can take a direct transfer to Madryn that takes about 50 minutes.

 -